dh-giang-vu/cloud-file-storage-system/README.md

 Check out the live application here: **[https://cloud-file-storage-system.vercel.app](https://cloud-file-storage-system.vercel.app)**

+> **Note:** The backend server is deployed on **[Render](https://render.com/)** using a free instance.
+This instance may [spin down after periods of inactivity](https://docs.render.com/free#spinning-down-on-idle), which can introduce delays of 50 seconds or more when making requests.
+When using the live demo, please expect some delays due to this limitation.

 ## Features

 - **User Authentication**: Secure login and registration system using Firebase Authentication.